 10 money saving ideas to cut down on your food expenses

-A recent survey carried out by the Office for National Statistics (ONS) revealed that approximately half of UK adults are now buying less food when grocery shopping.
+A recent survey carried out by the Office for National Statistics (ONS) revealed approximately half of UK adults are now buying less food when grocery shopping.

 As the cost of living crisis bites, we've rounded up some tips to take a chunk out of your food budget.

-Click here to find out about emergency support from local food banks
+Click here to find out about emergency support from local food banks.

-1. Know how to approach the supermarket
+Know how to approach the supermarket

 To get the most out of shopping trips, make sure you have a list prepared and (this is the important bit) stick to it!
-It's also worth searching the shelves for the most cost-effective products - they are often hiding at the bottom or very top of the shelves where people are less likely to look.
+It's also worth searching the shelves for the most cost-effective products - they're often hiding in places people are less likely to look.
+You can also maximise savings by shopping when products are being discounted, or after bank holidays for cheaper seasonal items.

 This article from Which? also helpfully lays out what supermarkets are doing to help with the cost of living crisis.

-2. Try online shopping
+Try online shopping

-3. Switch your products
+Switch your products

 If something is more expensive, it's got to be better, right?
 Nope.
 Lots of branded products are simply more expensive because of the identity of the brand - and many of us can't difference between familiar products and cheaper alternatives in blind taste tests anyway.

-According to Money Saving Expert, 'downshifting' or going down one brand 'level' (e.g. if you usually buy supermarket premium brand, try the standard supermarket brand) can cut the typical grocery bill by 30%!
+According to Money Saving Expert, 'downshifting' or going down one brand 'level' (e.g. if you usually buy a supermarket premium brand, try the standard supermarket brand) can cut the typical grocery bill by 30%!

-4. Maximise your use of coupons, loyalty points and discount codes
+Maximise your use of coupons, loyalty points and discount codes

 Find out more on the supermarket coupons page of MoneySavingExpert.com.

-5. A free lunch?
+A free lunch?

-6. Get app-happy
+Get app-happy

-7. Children's discounts
+Children's discounts

-Feeding children can be expensive, especially when you consider school holidays, packed lunches and family days out.
-A number of restaurants and supermarkets have 'children eat free' schemes which can help you to save money on eating out.
+Some restaurants and supermarkets have 'children eat free' schemes during the holidays.
 Check out a list of the establishments currently offering discounted or free meals here.

-8. Plan your meals
+Plan your meals

-9. Make the most of your freezer
+Make the most of your freezer

-10. Community larders
+Community larders

-You can find out if there is a community pantry or larder near you by searching on Google or social media, or by asking at your local church or community centre.
+You can find out if there is a community pantry or larder near you by searching Google or social media, or by asking at your local church or community centre.

 You can check the Financial Services register on the FCA's website.